MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

   * size (integer) - The total number of map cells represented in the grid array.
 Multiply this number by the value of meters per cell to calculate the area of the map in square meters.
   * width (integer) - The width of the occupancy grid matrix (in number of cells).

-"SLAM" refers to simultaneous localization and mapping.
-This is a robot's ability to both create a map of the world and know where they are in it at the same time.
-Misty's SLAM capabilities and hardware are under development.
-For a step-by-step mapping exercise, see the instructions with the [Command Center](../../../tools-&-apps/web-based-tools/command-center/#navigation-alpha).

-**Note:** If you are mapping with a **Misty I** or **Misty II prototype**, please be aware of the following:
-* The USB cable connecting the headboard to the Occipital Structure Core depth sensor is known to fail in some Misty prototypes.
-This can cause intermittent or non-working mapping and localization functionality.
-* Misty prototypes can only create and store one map at a time, and a map must be created in a single mapping session.
-* Mapping a large room with many obstacles can consume all of the memory resources on the processor used for mapping and crash the device.
-* Some Misty I and some Misty II prototypes may generate inaccurate maps due to depth sensor calibration flaws.

 ### GetSlamPath - ALPHA